Background: #fff

 The ship has powerful [[engines]], though some others are faster.
 It's stated to be very sturdy, and proves it on several occasions.
 It's usually unarmed with the exception of serrated ridges along the hull that can cut nets and cables.
 Otherwise it's equipped with an array of [[sensors]] on top of floodlights and a rangefinder.
 It also has short-range voice communications via [[wireless]].
 A small crane is mentioned from the first story, but only used later.

-No port of call is mentioned in the stories, but [[Prelude to a Dream]] establishes that the //Spirit Walk// was acquired at [[Bellawood Station]].
+[[Prelude to a Dream]] establishes that the //Spirit Walk// was acquired at [[Bellawood Station]].
+The ship's port of call was finally named as [[Ishimaki Island]] in [[Hippodrome of the Dream]].

 The Star Trek franchise was a major inspiration for the Dream.
 Its influence can be felt in several ways: